-On 22 April 1929, the Engineering Standards Committee, (since 1918 the British Engineering Standards Association) was granted a Royal Charter.
+- 1929: the Engineering Standards Committee was granted a Royal Charter.
 A supplemental Charter was granted in 1931 changing the name, finally, to The British Standards Institution.

-When World War II broke out, ordinary standards work was stopped and efforts were concentrated on producing 'war emergency standards', with the British Government officially recognizing BSI as the sole organization for issuing national standards in 1942.
+- 1939-45: during World War II ordinary standards work was stopped and efforts were concentrated on producing over 400 ‘war emergency standards'.

 1946 – 1975 International consolidation and consumer concerns